S4 method for class 'BiodiversityDistribution,SpatRaster,numeric'

 add_offset_elevation(x, elev, pref, rate = 0.0089, add = TRUE)

-# S4 method for BiodiversityDistribution,SpatRaster,numeric
+# S4 method for class 'BiodiversityDistribution,SpatRaster,numeric'

 add_offset_elevation(x, elev, pref, rate = 0.0089, add = TRUE)